jmharvey1/ArduinoCPO/README.md

 The TFT-LCD library used in the "Morse_Decoder_Leonardo" (Nov 30, 2017) can be found here: https://github.com/prenticedavid/MCUFRIEND_kbv Curiously at the time I installed it, I had to “uncomment” a line in its header file before it would recognize the the TFT shield spec'd above.

+Also Its not Mentioned in the video.
+But FWIW the CWfftToneDecoder sketch also contains a rudimentary CW (fixed at 18 WPM).
+So it by itself (plus the Arduino's IDE/Serial Monitor) can display ARRL code bulletins